derekgengenbacher-wf/xule-1/README.md

   - The request will need to go through the Quality Assurance process defined below and receive a `+10` comment.
 This can be from another DQC member or XBRL US staff, including one of the reviewers.
   - At this point, the request can be submitted to one of the project maintainers to be merged.

+# Testing

+#### Docker Image

+The build of this library now produces a docker image.
+The docker image is meant for testing purposes.
+The docker image is just wf_arelle with the library from the build installed

 ## License and Patent

 See [License](https://xbrl.us/dqc-license) for license information.